Tokyo developer uncorks apartment building for wine lovers

 Residents at Wine Apartment wanting to play with how they present their plonk can borrow glasses from a collection of 100 types displayed in the lobby.

-Each has a different shape - some with Japanese Kutani porcelain in the stem - and a sommelier will help to choose the best glass for the type of grape, production area and vintage.
-(Editing by John O'Callaghan and Clarence Fernandez)
+Each has a different shape - some with Japanese Kutani porcelain in the stem - and a sommelier will help to choose the best glass for the type of grape, production area and vintage. ($1=98.1250 Japanese yen) (Editing by John O'Callaghan and Clarence Fernandez)